-Footwear Inspection: Quality Control Checklist and Inspection Standards
+Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

-Footwear inspection is a quality control process used to verify that shoes meet approved specifications, workmanship requirements, sizing standards, labeling requirements, and packaging expectations before shipment.
+Footwear inspection is a quality control process used to verify that shoes meet approved specifications, workmanship standards, functional requirements, and regulatory expectations before they are shipped to customers or retailers.
+It plays a critical role in identifying defects, maintaining product consistency, and reducing the risk of returns, complaints, and brand damage.

 Types of Footwear Inspection